-During the fiscal year ended March 31, 2010, the Compensation Committee fulfilled its oversight role by reviewing the Advisory Agreement to determine whether the fees paid to our Adviser were in the best interests of the stockholders.
+During the fiscal year ended March 31, 2012, the Compensation Committee fulfilled its oversight role by reviewing the Advisory Agreement to determine whether the fees paid to our Adviser were in the best interests of the stockholders.
 The Compensation Committee has also reviewed the performance of our Adviser to determine whether the compensation paid to our executive officers was reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory Agreement were being satisfactorily performed.
 Specifically, the committee considered factors such as:

-- the pay practices of our Adviser in relation to those of leading financial services companies with which our Adviser competes to attract and retain talented investment professionals; - the amount of the fees paid to our Adviser in relation to our size and the composition and performance of our investments; - · our Adviser's ability to hire, train, supervise and manage new employees as needed to effectively manage our future growth; - the success of our Adviser in generating appropriate investment opportunities; - rates charged to other investment entities by advisers performing similar services; - · additional revenues realized by our Adviser and its affiliates through their relationship with us, whether paid by us or by others with whom we do business; - the value of our assets each quarter; - the quality and extent of service and advice furnished by our Adviser; - the quality of our portfolio relative to the investments generated by our Adviser for its other clients; and - the extent to which our Adviser's performance helped us to achieve our principal business and investment objectives of generating income for our stockholders in the form of quarterly cash distributions that grow over time and increasing the value of our common stock.
+• the amount of the fees paid to our Adviser in relation to our size and the composition and performance of our investments;

+- · our Adviser's ability to hire, train, supervise and manage new employees as needed to effectively manage our future growth; - the success of our Adviser in generating appropriate investment opportunities; - · rates charged to other investment entities by advisers performing similar services; - · additional revenues realized by our Adviser and its affiliates through their relationship with us, whether paid by us or by others with whom we do business; - the value of our assets each quarter; - · the quality and extent of service and advice furnished by our Adviser; - · the quality of our portfolio relative to the investments generated by our Adviser for its other clients; and - the extent to which our Adviser's performance helped us to achieve our principal business and investment objectives of generating income for our stockholders in the form of quarterly cash distributions that grow over time and increasing the value of our common stock.

-The Compensation Committee's oversight role also includes review of the above-described factors with regard to the compensation of the employees of our Administrator, including our chief financial officer and treasurer, and our Administrator's performance under the Administration Agreement.
+The Compensation Committee's oversight role also includes review of the above-described factors with regard to our Administrator's performance under the Administration Agreement.
 Our Board may, pursuant to the terms of each of the Advisory and Administration Agreements, terminate either of the agreements at any time and without penalty, upon sixty days' prior written notice to our Adviser or our Administrator, as applicable.
 In the event of an unfavorable periodic review of the performance of our Adviser or our Administrator in accordance with the criteria set forth above, the Compensation Committee would provide a report to our Board of its findings and provide suggestions of remedial measures, if any, to be sought from our Adviser or our Administrator, as applicable.
 If such recommendations are, in the future, made by the Compensation Committee and are not implemented to the satisfaction of the Compensation Committee, it may recommend exercise of our termination rights under the Advisory Agreement or Administration Agreement.